 Proxy voting is an important way shareholders can exercise influence and control over their investments in public companies.
 Electing directors, appointing auditors and having a say on executive compensation are three of the ways we can use our vote to hold public companies accountable for their governance practices.
 We also vote on shareholder proposals, which are usually aimed at a specific outcome like creating a sustainability report, achieving pay equity or disclosing lobbying and political expenditures.

-Our Corporate Governance Principles and Proxy Voting Guidelines guide our decisions on each ballot item.
+Our Corporate Governance Principles and Proxy Voting Guidelines (PDF) guide our decisions on each ballot item.
+Read a summary (PDF) of how our corporate governance principles and proxy voting guidelines have evolved for 2021.

 We consider a number of different inputs when making a vote decision, including: